oleks/git-ready-to-deploy/README.md

 pushing back first.

-In this scenario, this script is best-used as an integral part of your "deploy script", whatever it may be.
-This script will adequately fail, if there are changes to be committed, or pushed.
+In this scenario, this script is best-used as an integral part of your "deploy script". `git-ready-to-deploy.sh` fails, if there are changes to be committed, or pushed.
 If used properly, it can prohibit deployment of ill-versioned code.

 Alternative deployment strategies include push-to-deploy, or push-to-staging, with a subsequent process for deploying from staging.